Propane vs Butane vs Isobutane Gas

 Butane (butane gas) has a higher energy content by volume.

-Propane, Butane & Isobutane Properties
+Propane Gas, Butane Gas & Isobutane Gas Properties

 You can refer back to the chart as we explain the importance of the numbers in the following topics…